 4G LTE vs 5G data

 The difference between 5G and 4G LTE is the data speeds.
-If you've got a mobile device that supports 5G you can access faster speeds.
-But the data consumption is still the same.
+If you've got a mobile device that supports 5G, you can access faster speeds.
+However, the data consumption is still the same.

 What uses the most mobile data?